daviddao/biojs-io-newick/README.md

 npm test
 ```

+### Documentation

-Now include biojs-io-newick.min.js in build into your html (see example.html).
+Now include biojs-io-newick.min.js in the build folder into your html (see example.html).
 Just call method `parse_newick(string)` for parsing a newick string into JSON.

 ```javascript